 - Prepare icy cold water.

-Step 1: Add flour, sugar, salt, and butter to a food processor and pulse until the butter is cut into very tiny pieces.
+Step 1: Add flour, sugar, salt, and butter to a food processor and pulse until the butter is cut into tiny pieces.

-Move it into a bowl.
+Move it into a large bowl.

 Check with your hands and squish if you find some big pieces: